Have you

 The next time you get an instant message from a friend telling you to "check this out!" double-check that it's legitimate before you click.
 Hackers have become more sophisticated at fraudulent Internet activity, so online interactions aren't always as innocent as they may seem.
 Some risky behaviors that respondents acknowledged:

-· 18 percent of workers have opened an attachment or clicked on a link from a sender they didn't know.
+percent of workers have opened an attachment or clicked on a link from a sender

 2. Never click on links or attachments from unknown sources.
 There's a good chance a virus may lurk behind the scenes.